LisaHackett97/HiddenIrishTravels/README.md

 Contains the following:

 - Logged Out User
-	- Navigation Menu

-	- Button to Log in
-	- Button to register  Modal Pop Up for instructions on registering
+	- Navigation Menu with options to login and register
 	- Recommendations section
-	- Button to click to go to top of page.
 	- Footer

 - Logged In User (Regular and Admin)
 	- Navigation Menu

-	- Add/Edit button
+	- Add new button
+	- Home page link
+	- Modal with info on adding a new recommendation
+	- Search Option
 	- Recommendations section
 	- Button to click to go to top of page.
 	- Footer

 #### Registration Page

 Contains the following:

 - Navigation Menu
-- Header and quick note on how to register
+- Header and modal with info on registration
 - Registration Form with 3 input fields and submit button
 	- username
 	- password
 	- password confirmation
 	- Submit button to register
+- Link to login page
 - Footer

 #### Log In Page